 The JWST MIRI low-resolution spectroscopy mode provides dither templates for both point and extended sources.
 Dithering is only available for LRS observations with SLIT (i.e., subarray set to FULL); for time-series spectroscopy with the slitless mode, dithering is disabled.

 Dithering for low-resolution spectroscopy

-Dithers can mitigate the effects of bad pixels, and obtain subpixel sampling and background observations.
-It is recommended for slit spectroscopy.
+Dithering can mitigate the effects of bad pixels and obtain subpixel sampling and background observations.
+It is mandatory for slit spectroscopy.

-ALONG SLIT NOD1 is designed for compact sources, and uses a 2-point "nod" where a point source is dithered between positions that are located approximately 30% and 70% of the way along the slit length (see Fig. 1).
+This option is designed for compact sources and uses a 2-point "nod" where a point source is dithered between positions that are located approximately 30% and 70% of the way along the slit length (see Fig. 1).
 This should be the default choice for LRS slit observations of compact sources.
 Using this strategy, the sky regions of the nod pointings are used as sky background measurement for their complement.

 MAPPING has a customizable number of pointings in the spatial (along-slit) and spectral (across-slit) directions.
 The user can choose the step size for each direction (to be specified in arcseconds).
 We recommend that the chosen step sizes are smaller than, or on the order of the slit size (approx. 4.7 x 0.5").
-Note that mapping of an extended target can also be achieved with the mosaicing strategy in APT.
+Mapping of an extended target can also be achieved with the mosaicking strategy in APT.

 Gordon , K. et al. 2015, PASP, 127, 953

 The Mid-Infrared Instrument for the James Webb Space Telescope, X: Operations and Data Reduction